-Employers have a legal duty to protect people from harm.
-This includes taking reasonable steps to protect staff, pupils and others from coronavirus (COVID-19) within your school.
+Educational providers have a legal duty to protect people from harm.
+This includes taking reasonable steps to protect staff, pupils and others from COVID-19 within your school.

 You must implement sensible and proportionate control measures which follow the health and safety hierarchy of controls to reduce the risk to the lowest reasonably practicable level.
 This hierarchy of controls is set out in annex A.